 The Canal College® training programme is currently available in Falkirk, and has previously been delivered in Inverness and West Dunbartonshire.
 It is aimed at people aged 16+ who are not in employment and who are looking to progress into a job, further education or training.

 During the programme, participants undertake a wide range of practical projects helping conserve and enhance the built, natural and cultural heritage of Scotland's canals: the Forth & Clyde, the Union, and the Caledonian canals.

 - Forestry and conservation

 - Pathwork and woodwork

 - Management of vegetation and invasive species

-Taking part helped people build confidence, make friends and experience team-working.
-It also supported a move towards employment boosting CV qualifications in Cultural Heritage and Working Safely and awards like the John Muir Award and Heritage Hero award.
+Taking part helps people build confidence, make friends and experience team-working.
+It also supports a move towards employment boosting CV qualifications in Cultural Heritage and Working Safely and awards like the John Muir Award and Heritage Hero award.